The 2023 Atlantic hurricane season is underway. NOAA predicts an above normal season this year.

 Don was an interesting storm that didn't want to give up in the Atlantic.
 It formed on Friday, July 14, becoming the fourth named storm of the 2023 Atlantic hurricane season.
 After spending its first days as a subtropical storm, Don became fully tropical on July 17.

-It meandered over open water, and as it moved over colder waters, where it was expected to weaken, Don surprised us.
+Don meandered over open water, and as it moved over colder waters, where we expected it to weaken, Don surprised us.
 It briefly strengthened into a Category 1 hurricane on July 22, becoming the first hurricane of the 2023 season in the Atlantic basin.

 It weakened back into a tropical storm again roughly 12 hours later.
 Don continued on a northeast track before becoming post-tropical on July 24.